TLDR

 What’s tasks were tested?

-2. Using the control center (iOS only) widget, open the search to translate tool in Duolingo
+2. Using the control center widget (iOS only), open the search to translate tool in Duolingo.
+Then, locate the language settings and the search history.

-3. Inviting friend to a vocab, minutes learned, or regular streak
+3. Invite friend to a vocab, minutes learned, or regular streak.

 How did users respond?

-All users found the tasks simple to understand and the actions easy to locate based on duolingo navigation bar.
+All users found the tasks simple to understand and the actions easy to locate from the duolingo navigation bar.
 Users expressed it would be fun to play against a friend or another user online.
-Users expressed being able to quickly search a word is useful, and enjoyed the widget design very much.
+Users expressed being able to quickly search a word is useful, and enjoyed the widget design very much!
+Use of searching a word during game play did not feel as necessary to users, but nice to have.

 What’s Next?